NYULibraries/dlts-enm-tct-backend/documentation/docs/indexpatterns.md

 __Field Type__: String

-Some inline subenty indexes include both multiple subentries _and_ multiple see relations in a single line.
+Some inline subentry indexes include both multiple subentries _and_ multiple see relations in a single line.
 Even worse, sometimes these are separated by exactly the same punctuation.
 In those situations, the index will wrap the see in certain punctuation, such as parenthesis.
 When parsing these situations, the index extractor is looking at the content _stripped of tags_, so for an index with text that looks like this:

 ```
 Washington, George, 8, 9, 18, 24, 89, 94, 101, 102, 172, 180n7, 250n29; and Cherry Tree, 68, 77; Presidency of (see American Presidency; Founding Fathers; Constitution), 7, 20, 101, 110, 164, 169.